ESTHER-OLA/persnlz-greeting_app/README.md

 ## My Process

-I started this project by first writing the respective HTML codes and the CSS styling and finally JavaScript.
+I started this project by first writing the respective HTML codes and CSS styling and finally JavaScript.

 ### Built With